Skip to content

 Calum Lykan is a professional storyteller, connecting visitors to the Royal Mile with his tales of the people gone before.
 His stories about the dark, dank, and depressing history of Edinburgh’s Old Town are brilliantly told and hilariously entertaining.
 This is a whole new way to look at the city, and far more fun than a fact-filled history tour.
 I had an absolute blast on his tour and it’s still one of the best city tours I’ve ever done!

-Update – I’m told that Calum is no longer running tours in Edinburgh these days, but he can sometimes can be found at the Scottish Storytelling centre.
+Update – I’m told that Calum is no longer running tours in Edinburgh these days, but he can sometimes can be found at the Scottish Storytelling Centre.
 Plus this is a great place to discover other local storytellers.
 Check their page to see what’s on.

 How to Plan a Weekend in Edinburgh